nrfconnect/sdk-nrf/samples/nrf9160/agps/README.rst

 	  I: GPS position sent to cloud

 #.
-Optionally, press Button 1 and observe that the predefined message is sent from the device to nRF Connect for Cloud.
+Optionally, press Button 1 and observe that the predefined message is sent from the device to nRF Cloud.
    Note that this interrupts the GPS search for a period of time since LTE requires the use of the radio resources of the device.

 Dependencies